 Make tracks for Queensland’s central west on the Spirit of the Outback, an historic rail journey like no other.
-Then delve deep into outback life staying in Longreach, Charleville and Roma.
-Visit The Stockman’s Hall of Fame and Qantas Founders Museum.
+Then delve deep into outback life staying in Longreach, Barcaldine and Roma.
+Visit the Stockman’s Hall of Fame and Qantas Founders Museum.
 Take a Station tour and Thomson River sunset cruise.
-Unearth dinosaurs in Winton, waltz with Matilda and meet endangered bilbies on this insight into Queensland’s iconic outback.
+Unearth dinosaurs in Winton, waltz with Matilda, take a Desert Dreaming tour and Maranoa Beef Station tour on this insight into Queensland’s iconic outback.

 Today we travel to Winton and visit the Age of Dinosaurs Exhibit, the world’s largest collection of unique Australian dinosaur fossils and the most productive fossil preparation lab in the southern hemisphere.
 The museum, perched on top of a spectacular rocky plateau, captures the fossil fever that has gripped the area since the first bones of gigantic Sauropod ‘Elliot’ were discovered.
 We then make our way back into Winton for lunch at the Waltzing Matilda Centre and enjoy some time at the museum.
 We finish our day visiting the peculiar Arnos Wall and playing a tune on what is believed to be the world’s only musical fence.

-On the final leg of this outback journey we make our way back to Brisbane breaking for a cuppa at Chinchilla before continuing onto Picnic Point Toowoomba for lunch with a view.
-We arrive back into Brisbane approximately 4:30pm.
+On the final leg of this outback journey we make our way back to Brisbane, breaking for a cuppa at Chinchilla before continuing onto Picnic Point Toowoomba for lunch with a view.
+We arrive back into Brisbane at approximately 4:30pm.

 PRE & POST TOUR EXTENDER OPTION